frazierr2/final-project/README.md

 > there also.
 Simply go the the Search Local Eateries tab
 > and type in your location and you will be given a list
 > of local restaurants with all the information you will
-> to determine the best place to eat.
+> need to determine the best place to eat.

 ### Tech Used